-- · I will use language which is inclusive and respectful of others - I will not participate in intimidating or non-consensual behaviour - I will challenge these behaviours or uses of language with constructive intent if I hear or witness them - I will be receptive to criticism of my behaviour and will be willing to educate myself. - · I will be accepting of all individuals - I will hold myself to the same standard online as offline - .
-I will not hesitate to challenge the school leaders, if and when more needs to be done - I will seek support from other members of the College community if I am not comfortable challenging behaviour and language - · I will offer my support to my peers and encourage them to seek additional help - I am aware of the zero-tolerance policy within my college, and I understand what this means
+- I will use language which is inclusive and respectful of others. - I will not participate in intimidating or non-consensual behaviour. - I will endeavour to challenge these behaviours or uses of language with constructive intent if I hear or witness them. - I will be receptive to criticism of my behaviour and will be willing to educate myself. - I will be accepting of all individuals. - I will hold myself to the same standard online as offline regardless of the publicity of my actions. - I will not hesitate to challenge the school leaders if and when more needs to be done. - I will seek support from other members of the College community if I am not comfortable challenging behaviour and language. - I will offer my support to my peers and encourage them to seek additional help. - I am aware of the zero-tolerance policy within my college, and I understand what this means.